bryanbraun/bryanbraun.github.io/_posts/2013-07-07-dont-ship-early-if-you-arent-going-to-ship-often.md

 </p>

 <p class="p1">
-  So yes, ship. <a href="http://www.busybuildingthings.com/products/real-artists-ship-print" target="_blank" title="Real artists ship">Please ship</a>!
+  So yes, ship. <a href="http://www.busybuildingthings.com/products/real-artists-ship-print" target="_blank" rel="noopener noreferrer" title="Real artists ship">Please ship</a>!
 But, if you are planning on shipping early, <a href="https://www.lds.org/scriptures/nt/luke/14.28?lang=eng#27"><span class="s1">count the cost</span></a> and make sure your committed to shipping often.
 If you aren't committed to shipping often, then finish the job now.
 Do a clean launch and move on.
 </p>